Configure a Point-to-Site connection to a VNet using certificate authentication (classic): Azure portal

 After clicking Create, a tile appears on your dashboard that will reflect the progress of your VNet.
 The tile changes as the VNet is being created.

 To add a DNS server, open the settings for your virtual network, click DNS servers, and add the IP address of the DNS server that you want to use.
-The client configuration package that you generate in a later step will contain the IP addresses of the DNS servers that you specify in this setting.
-If you need to update the list of DNS servers in the future, you can generate and install new VPN client configuration packages that reflect the updated list.

 In this step, you create a gateway subnet and a Dynamic routing gateway.
-In the Azure portal for the classic deployment model, creating the gateway subnet and the gateway can be done through the same configuration blades.
+In the Azure portal for the classic deployment model, creating the gateway subnet and the gateway can be done through the same configuration pages.

 - In the portal, navigate to the virtual network for which you want to create a gateway.